Morgan Summerlin: Mom Pleads Guilty To Allowing Men To Rape Her Young Daughters In Exchange For Money, Drugs

 — Law & Crime (@lawcrimenews) May 7, 2018

-This was not the first time that Morgan Summerlin had been accused of purposely endangering her daughters.
+This was not the first time that Morgan Summerlin had been accused of purposely endangering young children.
 The previous year, she was arrested in Florida for a charge of driving while intoxicated, crashing into two parked cars with three small children in her car.
 As the News Herald reported, Summerlin was accused of having a baby in the car but not secured in the car seat.
 Troopers said the mother was so intoxicated that she was not aware of her surroundings.

 Morgan Summerlin will be sentenced next month.